-Electrodermal activity in children with ASD.
-Recent technological developments have enabled ambulatory measurement of EDA via wearable wrist sensors approximately the size and appearance of a watch (Poh et al., 2012; Poh, Swenson, & Picard, 2010).
+Recent technological developments have enabled ambulatory measurement of EDA via wearable wrist sensors approximately the size and appearance of a watch (Poh (p.
+316) et al., 2010, 2012).
 These ambulatory measurements provide a unique understanding of individual differences in response to environmental stimuli and interactions.
 In a sample of children with ASD (4-10 years), the concordance of ambulatory measures of parent and child EDA during a free-play period was lower in dyads in which the child had higher autism symptoms (Baker et al., 2015).
-Over developmental time, it is possible that autism-related social impairment interrupts the development of synchronous interactions between child and parent.
-Toddlers with ASD with higher restricted and repetitive behavior scores on the Autism Diagnostic Observation Schedule or ADOS-2 (Lord et al., 2012), the gold standard, play-based assessment of ASD, have greater increases in skin conductance level (SCL) in response to mechanical toys as opposed to passive toys (Prince et al., 2017).
+Over developmental time, it is possible that autismrelated social impairment interrupts the development of synchronous interactions between child and parent.
+Toddlers with ASD, with higher restricted and repetitive behavior scores on the Autism Diagnostic Observation Schedule or ADOS-2 (Lord et al., 2012)-the gold-standard, play-based assessment of ASD-have greater increases in skin conductance level (SCL) in response to mechanical toys as opposed to passive toys (Prince et al., 2017).
 This lends credence to the idea that children with higher autism symptoms are differentially reactive to specific stimuli in the immediate environment in a way that may preclude concordance with the parent.
 In both children with typical development and children with ASD, low EDA appears to be a risk factor for externalizing behavior problems in the context of harsh or low-quality parenting (Baker et al., 2017; El-Sheikh & Erath, 2011).
-Strikingly, instances of severe physical aggression for inpatient, minimally verbal, school age children with ASD can be predicted one minute ahead based on ambulatory monitoring of sympathetic (EDA) and parasympathetic (cardiac) arousal (Goodwin et al., 2018).
+Strikingly, instances of severe physical aggression for inpatient, minimally verbal, school-age children with ASD can be predicted one minute ahead based on ambulatory monitoring of sympathetic (EDA) and parasympathetic (cardiac) arousal (Goodwin et al., 2018).
 The ambulatory measurement of arousal is a promising tool for understanding individual differences in how children with and without ASD interface with their social and physical environments.
-Measuring ASD symptoms with machine learning.
-During the ADOS-2 assessment of ASD, a trained clinical examiner assesses autism symptoms.
-We were interested in predicting ADOS-2 social affect symptoms, which index deficits in the quantity and quality of vocal initiations, gesturing, and facial expressions including smiles, as well as unusual eye contact.
-Processing video with the Affdex system (Stockli, Schulte-Mecklenbeck, Borer, & Samson, 2018), objective measurements of social smiling to the examiner and parent from video were inversely associated with ADOS social affect symptoms (Ahn et al., 2019; Moffitt et al., 2019).
-LENA measures of adult-child turn-taking during the ADOS were also moderately associated with social affect symptoms such that higher turn-taking was associated with lower symptom levels.
-We next used deep learning to directly predict social affect symptoms from the ADOS-2 audio stream (Sadiq et al., 2019).
-Deep learning algorithms take raw data as input and represent features of these data in sequential layers whose output can be a classification (Bishop, 2006; LeCun, Bengio, & Hinton, 2015) of audio or video signals (Lavner, Cohen, Ruinskiy, & Ijzerman, 2016).
-We combined neural networks with recurrence and memory features to leverage temporal sequencing with a Synthetic Random Forest, a nonlinear algorithm in which the sequential interplay of input features that correspond to the branches of virtual trees, predict outcomes (Lu, Sadiq, Feaster, & Ishwaran, 2018).
-This deep learning approach predicted social affect severity scores more effectively than the pre-trained LENA algorithm (Sadiq et al., 2019).
-Together, the results highlight the potential of different forms of machine learning to directly estimate emotional symptoms in children being assessed for ASD (Hashemi et al., 2017).